Electric Vehicles and NEMT: Top 6 Reasons You Should Consider Them

 Here are just a few of the many reasons why electric vehicles are the way of the future for NEMT:

-1. Electric Vehicles Have Very Low Maintenance Costs
+2. Electric Vehicles Have Lower Maintenance and Fuel Costs

-When you compare the cost to charge an electric vehicle vs. the cost to fuel a gas vehicle, the EV is 3.5 times cheaper per mile than a gas-powered vehicle.
+Charging an EV tends to be cheaper than fueling a gasoline or diesel car.
+The exact savings depend on local electricity rates versus fuel prices, but on average when you compare the cost to charge an electric vehicle vs. the cost to fuel a gas vehicle, the EV is 3 times cheaper per mile than a gas-powered vehicle.
 This means you will only pay 4 cents per mile when you charge an EV, compared to 14 cents per mile in a gas-powered car.
+Additionally, operators can save the time needed to refuel the vehicle since the majority of the charging is taking place at night at the garage.

 3. Electric Vehicles Are More Energy-efficient Than Traditional Gasoline-powered Vehicles